 - Obtaining clearance from the Treasury Department and security clearance from the Defense Security Service (DSS) with respect to transactions involving top secret programs.

 - Assisting a Fortune 500 company in selling its federal contracts subsidiary to a foreign company.

-Transportation, Aviation & Security: We represent airlines, aircraft manufacturers, aerospace equipment manufacturers, aircraft financiers and aircraft owners and operators in connection with aerospace and aviation ventures and transactions.
-We combine our transactional capabilities with extensive experience before the FAA, the Department of Transportation (DOT) and the Department of Homeland Security (DHS).
+Transportation, Aviation, & Security: We represent airlines, aircraft manufacturers, aerospace equipment manufacturers, aircraft financiers, and aircraft owners and operators in connection with aerospace and aviation ventures and transactions.
+We combine our transactional capabilities with extensive experience before the FAA, the U.S. Department of Transportation (DOT), and the U.S. Department of Homeland Security (DHS).
 Working with our Public Policy Group, we are able to pursue legislative and regulatory changes on behalf of aerospace and aviation clients.
 Recent transactions include representing:

 - An established low-cost carrier in connection with aircraft fleet acquisition and disposition.